OleConsignado/otc-aspnetcore-apiboot/README.md

 # Included packages

-The packages listed bellow are all included on **ApiBoot** as it dependencies, so you don't need to add reference to the bellow packages in your project.
+The packages listed bellow are all included on **ApiBoot** as it dependencies, so by using **ApiBoot** you don't need to add reference to the these packages in your project.

 - **OTC**
 	- [Graceterm](https://github.com/OleConsignado/graceterm)